Dion Earl, former indoor soccer owner already imprisoned for sexual assault, pleads guilty to federal tax fraud

 Disgraced former Kent professional soccer player and team owner Dion Earl pleaded guilty Monday to federal tax fraud in the third and final serious criminal case he faces prison time for.

-Earl, 48, a former Seattle Pacific University standout, was serving a 12-year prison term for a pair of Arizona sexual assaults when he was sentenced last month to serve an additional 33 months after pleading guilty in a decade-old Kirkland rape case.
+Earl, 48, a former Seattle Pacific University standout, was serving a 12-year prison term for two Arizona sexual assaults when he was sentenced last month to serve an additional 33 months after pleading guilty in a decade-old Kirkland rape case.
 On Monday, Earl pleaded guilty in U.S. District Court in Seattle to a lone count in the nearly $1.1 million tax fraud case as part of a deal that will see federal prosecutors recommend prison time of one year and that he also pay $695,000 in restitution.

 “He claimed that employers and former employers withheld very large amounts of federal income tax from his wages and that those amounts substantially exceeded the amounts due and owing on his wages,’’ assistant U.S. Attorney Arlen Storm said in court Monday.
 “As a result, he planned that he was due very large tax refunds.
 In fact, Dion Earl had not worked for many of the identified employers in years he’d claimed to have worked for them.
 And even when he did work for some of the employers that he’d claimed, they did not withhold the amount of withholding taxes that he’d claimed they had.’’